voicepaw/so-vits-svc-fork/README.md

 - Dataset audio duration per file should be <~ 10s or VRAM will run out.
 - To change the f0 inference method to CREPE, replace `svc pre-hubert` with `svc pre-hubert -fm crepe`.
 You may need to reduce `--n-jobs` due to performance issues.
 - It is recommended to change the batch_size in `config.json` before the `train` command to match the VRAM capacity.
 As tested, the default requires about 14 GB.
+- Silence removal and volume normalization are automatically performed (as in the upstream repo) and are not required.

 ### Further help